hphelion/documentation/cloudos/install.setup-swift.md

 <p style="font-size: small;"> <a href="/cloudos/install/customize-network-settings/">&#9664; PREV</a> | <a href="/cloudos/install/">&#9650; UP</a> | <a href="/cloudos/install/complete-admin-node-installation/">NEXT &#9654;</a> </p>

-# Install Swift (Optional)
+# Setup Swift (Optional)

 Swift is the OpenStack object/blob storage service for cloud computing.
-Organizations can use Swift to store lots of data efficiently, safely, and cheaply.
+You can use Swift to store lots of data efficiently, safely, and cheaply.

 **Important**: Swift is an optional service.
-However, if you want to use Swift in your cloud, you **must** manually install it as described in this topic **before completing** the Admin Node installation.
-Once you click the Complete Install button on the Environment tab of the HP Cloud OS Operational Dashboard, you cannot go back and install Swift.
+However, if you want to use it in your cloud, you **must** manually setup Swift as described in this topic **before completing** the Admin Node installation.
+Once you click the Complete Install button on the Environment tab of the HP Cloud OS Operational Dashboard, you cannot go back and setup Swift.

 * [Swift Requirements](#swift-requirements)
 * [Zeroing Disks](#zeroing-disks)